Covering $b$-Symbol Metric Codes and the Generalized Singleton Bound

+From the Delsarte bound it is easy to verify that the covering radius of ${\bf C}$ in the Hamming metric is $R_H({\bf C})=2$.
 It is clear that all pair weights of codewords are in the set $\{5, 6, 7, 8\}$.
-By checking the shape of Hamming weight $4$ codewords, the pair weight $7$ is not possible.
-Hence this code have three nonzero pair weights.
-We observe the vectors of Hamming weight $2$ in each coset.
+We observe the vectors of weight $2$ in each coset.
 It is easy to verify that there are many vectors with two support positions, one support position in $\{1, 2, 3, 4\}$ and one support position in $\{5, 6, 7, 8\}$, in some cosets.
 Then the smallest pair weight We have $R_2({\bf C})=4$.
-This is a counterexample of the Delsarte bound for covering codes in pair metric.
-This is also an example with the covering radius in the pair metric smaller than the redundancy upper bound.\\
+This is an example with the covering radius in the pair metric smaller than the redundancy upper bound.\\

-A symbol-pair code ${\bf C} \subset {\bf F}_q^n$ satisfies the Singleton bound we refer to \cite{CJKWY13}.
-A code attaining this bound is called MDS symbol-pair code.
+A symbol-pair code ${\bf C} \subset {\bf F}_q^n$ satisfies the Singleton bound see \cite{CJKWY13}.
+A code attaining this bound is called an MDS symbol-pair code.
 Many linear MDS codes have been constructed, see \cite{CJKWY13,KZL15,CLL2017,DG,ML22,Dinh,Dinh20}.
-Similarly a linear $[n, k]_q$ code satisfying $d_b=n-k+b$ is called MDS $b$-symbol code and some linear MDS $b$-symbol codes have been constructed, see \cite{DG,Dinh20}.\\
+Similarly a linear $[n, k]_q$ code satisfying $d_b=n-k+b$ is called an MDS $b$-symbol metric code and some linear MDS $b$-symbol metric codes have been constructed, see \cite{DG,Dinh20}.\\